Klarna Buy Now, Pay Later Review

 ---|---|

 With its instant financing approval and 0% interest, Klarna can make your purchases more affordable by spreading out the cost across several smaller payments.
-But be careful — if you make multiple Klarna purchases and fail to pay on time (every time), you may be overwhelmed by multiple $7 late payment fees.
+But be careful — there’s no limit to how many Klarna loans you can have out at once.
+If you don’t pay on time, on every loan, you may be overwhelmed by multiple $7 late payment fees.

 Klarna financing options

-As our economy struggles, more Americans are turning to BNPL.
+According to a LendingTree survey, 47% of BNPL users have made at least one late payment.
 If you’re considering Klarna, understanding the company’s financing options could be crucial to avoiding a debt cycle.

 Klarna BNPL option | Financing term | Due at time of purchase | Next payment due | Interest | Fees |